ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 ![Option to create a sublabel](media/Sensitivity_label_sublabel_options.png)

-Note that in addition to label priority, the order of the label policies also matters - see [this section below](#sensitivity-label-priority-order-matters).
+Note that in addition to label priority, the order of the label policies also matters - see [Label policy priority (order matters)](#label-policy-priority-order-matters).

 ### Sublabels (grouping labels)